|Tech Support||Help Desk, Email, Video Tutorials & Knowledge Base|

 Once you’ve approved your design, you’re taken to a studio with mockups & style guidelines.
 You then have a choice of 3 pricing plans*.

 The plans all provide ongoing access to tools to manage your brand designs.
-You retain full ownership of all brand designs & assets even after you cancel.
+You retain full ownership of all logo files, brand designs & assets even after you cancel.

 For a relatively new product, Tailor Brands’ actual product is well-executed.
 There are few bugs or real complaints that I found with the actual core product.

 Their real advantage (and disadvantage) is their unique positioning as a tool suite.
-Here are some of the main pros of using Tailor Brands not only for logos but as a design management tool suite.
+Here are some of the main pros of using Tailor Brands tool not only for new logo creation but as a design management tool suite.

 Product Focus on Branding over Assets